-the Student Recommendation information below N. Student Signature Date Student Name (Please Print) Address (Street/City/State/ZIP) STUDENT RECOMMENDATION To Be Completed by Principal or Co ollege Registrar Please help as we seek to make an intelligent to understand something about their needs.
-The strictly confidential by the College and will not candidate.
-Please answer all questions frankly. nis information will be kept be made available to the Principal or College Registrar's Signature Date Principal or College Registrar's Name (Please Print) Address (Street/City/State/ZIP)
+the Student Recommendation information I below.
+Student Signature Date Student Name (Please Print) Address (Street/City/State/ZIP) STUDENT RECOMMENDATION To Be Completed by Principal of or College Registrar Please help as we seek to make an intelligate to understand something about their needs strictly confidential by the College and will candidate.
+Please answer all questions fra s.
+This information will be kept I not be made available to the Principal or College Registrar's Signature Date Principal or College Registrar's Name (Please Print) Address (Street/City/State/ZIP)

 1. What relationship do you have with this person?
-2. Has this person been married before? \square Yes \square No 3.
+2. Has this person been married before? ☐ Yes ☐ No 3.
 Do you know of any reason why this person would not be suitable to attend Pensacola Christian College?
 Yes No If yes, please state why.
 4. Do you believe that this person will be able to complete college studies successfully?
 Yes No If no, please state why 5.
 Is this person trustworthy?
 6. List any outstanding traits or extremes such as boldness, shyness, brilliance, dullness, etc 7.
 Would you want your children to be in close association with this person? \square Yes \square No y additional information would be appreciated and may be attached to s form.
-Má Director of Admissions Pensacola Christian College P.O.
-Box 18000 Pensacola, FL 32523-9160
+Má pail completed form to: Director of Admissions Pensacola Christian College P.O.
+Box 18000 Pensacola, FL 32523-9160 U.S.A.